F4nnnnn/EFI-OC-ASUSX512JA-SEQUOIA/README.md

 <img src="https://github.com/F4nnnnn/EFI-OC-ASUSX512JA-SEQUOIA/blob/main/About%20This%20Mac.png">

-### I spoofed a quad core i5 for my dual core i3, this is just cosmetic.
+### I spoofed a quad core i5 for my dual core i3, this is just cosmetics.

 ## What works?